AutomateNOW-Fan/AutomateNOW/README.md

 >For now, type the name of the command followed by -?.

 ### How do I change to a different domain after connecting?
->Use Switch-AutomateNOWDomain.
+>Use `Switch-AutomateNOWDomain`.

 ### How do I retrieve Tasks by their RunId?
 >Use `Get-AutomateNOWTask` and refer to the Id of the returned objects.

-### Why do I only receive a maximum of 100 results when using the Get commands?
+### Why do I only receive 100 results when using the Get commands?
 I should be getting more results...
->The default values of -startRow and -endRow are 0 and 100 respectively.
+>The default values of `-startRow` and `-endRow` are 0 and 100 respectively.
 You can use those parameters to paginate the results.

 ### How do I paginate the results?
 >You will have to develop your own routine for cycling through pages.
 Pay careful attention to the property by which you are sorting!
-(I'm looking at you Design Audit Log)
+(I'm looking at you `Design Audit Log`)

 ### Why doesn't this module work correctly with my older version of AutomateNOW?
 >This module uses classes and enums to manage the schema.
 InfiniteDATA is making frequent updates to this schema (with most new non-hotfix patch updates).
 Hence, this cannot be helped.